 For Developers: Seamless Email Integration

-Developers often use SendGrid’s API to embed email functionality directly into applications.
-For example, an e-commerce site might trigger order confirmation emails automatically after a purchase.
-The API supports sending, scheduling, and tracking emails, making it a powerful tool for custom workflows.
+Developers use SendGrid's API to add email features to their apps.
+For example, an online store can trigger order receipts right after a purchase.
+The API handles sending, scheduling, and tracking.

 For Marketers: Campaign Management and Automation